anggakahaerul/mynotes/README.md

 Happy coding!

 FUNGSI DARI
-Component :
+Component : is page consista of customized block.
-Service : to handle the data
+Service : to handle the data.
-Module :
+Module : module serve every page component where users can import and export it.
-Models :
+Models : is a data access object where user can insert which field should be used to store the data.
-Routing : to route or direct single page to another component
+Routing : to route or direct single page to another component.

 ng-template can make a default template where (ngIf) array is empty.